emiridbest/tradi/README.md

 ## Disclaimer

-This tool is for educational purposes only.
-Always conduct your own research and consider consulting with a financial advisor before making investment decisions.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.